Why study BA (Hons) Politics and Economics at BU?

 All subjects considered

-For September 2022 and September 2023 entry: 104-120 UCAS tariff points from 2 A-levels or equivalent.
+For September 2023 entry: 104-120 UCAS tariff points from 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 Foundation year: 48-72 UCAS tariff points.
 For more information check out our full entry requirements.